Follow TV Tropes

 We're explorers, creators and magic makers.
 We forge new paths, building worlds and adventures to surprise and delight players around the world.

-Rare describing themselves on their website.
+Rare describing themselves on their website

-Rare Ltd. (formerly Rareware) is a Twycross-based (though they started in Ashby-de-la-Zouch, also in Leicestershire) video game development company founded by Chris and Tim Stamper in 1982.
+Rare Ltd. is a Twycross-based (though they started in Ashby-de-la-Zouch, also in Leicestershire) video game development company founded by Chris and Tim Stamper in 1982.
 They're famous for their pioneering of sophisticated technology to make video games, the sheer amount of double entendres, the idiosyncratic little mysteries they weave into their games that leave gamers pondering for decades, and their media-shy nature.

 While the company attained most of their early fame (as "Ultimate Play the Game") through their games on the 1980s home computers such as ZX Spectrum, Commodore 64 and MSX, they are best known for their work with Nintendo.
 In 1985, the Stamper brothers figured out how to reverse-engineer an interesting new video game console from Japan known as the Famicom.
 Nintendo was so impressed that they gave them the budget to produce titles for the system, which they proceeded to do to the tune of around sixty games under the new name "Rare" (having sold the "Ultimate" brand).
 While this period brought about games like Battletoads, it would be the SNES-era where they'd find the start of their biggest wind of fame and success.
 Their subsequent experiments with the new technology once again managed to impress Nintendo, with the Japanese company now buying a 25% stake in the company (which would eventually grow to 49%) and giving Rare the option to work with one of their characters.
 They chose Donkey Kong, a once popular character that had fallen by the wayside in the face of Super Mario Bros.' popularity, believing that they could revitalize the character and make him relevant once more.

-Under Microsoft, however, Rare would make games that received mixed-to-positive critical reception, with most becoming financial disappointments to varying degrees.
+Under Microsoft, however, Rareware (now simply "Rare" once again) would make games that received mixed-to-positive critical reception, with most becoming financial disappointments to varying degrees.
 Fans would come to feel that the UK-based developer had lost some of the magic it had when under Nintendo, and this sentiment would only become stronger over time, with the departure of Chris and Tim Stamper in 2007 not helping.
 Following the fan backlash towards and commercial failure of Banjo-Kazooie: Nuts & Bolts, Rare would find themselves tasked with making sports games solely for the Xbox 360's Kinect peripheral.
 Kinect Sports ended up being the most successful game produced by the developer in years, leading to a similarly successful sequel, but a failed third entry on the Xbox One.

 List of games: